LiteLLM-Labs/lite-harness/README.md

 ## about

-We built lite-harness because running opencode and claude-code as separate servers got hard to maintain — multiple services, different API specs, unreliable session management, different inputs for MCP tools and system prompts.
+We built lite-harness because running opencode and claude-code as separate servers got hard to maintain - multiple services, different API specs, unreliable session management, different inputs for MCP tools and system prompts.

-So we wrapped all harnesses in an OpenCode-compatible server and put it in one Dockerfile — one service to scale, with shared MCP tools, prompts, and session management across all harnesses.
+So we wrapped all harnesses in an OpenCode-compatible server and put it in one Dockerfile, giving us one service to maintain, with shared MCP tools, prompts, and session management across all harnesses.

 ## docs